jsnyder159/Horiseon-Refactor/README.md

 -Website looks like requested mock up and is functional.

--Updated title from "website" to "Horiseon maximizing your business's online pressence."
+-Updated title from "website" to "Horiseon website."

+-Color palette added via :root for ease of reference for future development.